Managing Director and Senior Partner; Global Leader, Health Care Practice

 Medtech players need to reshape their go-to-market strategies and transition to a leaner commercial model, focusing on the opportunities with the highest priority.
 We highlighted this point in our first global medtech commercial benchmarking study, in 2013.
 (See Fixing the Medtech Commercial Model, BCG Focus, July 2013.)

 The 2016 edition of the Milkman benchmarking study, which surveyed more than 100 businesses, including nine of the ten largest medtech players, concluded that the medtech commercial model still needs work.
 A substantial step up in capabilities is required to reinvent clinical selling; address economic decision makers more effectively; partner with key accounts on joint value creation opportunities; build marketing muscle; invest in pricing, market access, and medical capabilities; and make service a true differentiator and source of revenue.
-Companies that have embraced these moves are breaking away from the pack and winning in the market.1 Notes: 1 See “ Medtech 2.0: A New Paradigm for Medtech Commercial,” BCG video.
-(A BCG report on this topic is forthcoming.)
+Companies that have embraced these moves are breaking away from the pack and winning in the market.

 Double down on operational excellence.
 While companies experience price pressures differently throughout the medtech sector (depending on a company’s ability to differentiate its products), the pressure to keep prices down has become more acute in recent years.
 Medtech companies’ costs are still high compared with those in other industries.
 Their sales, general, and administrative (SG&A) expenses (as a percentage of sales) are twice as high as those of high-tech companies, for instance, and three times as high as those of industrial goods companies.